 Extra Virgin Olive Oil

 There is no other place in the world where more olive trees grow.
-The Andalusian landscape is essentially made up of olive groves, with more than 1.5 million hectares.
+The Andalusian landscape essentially consists of olive groves, exceeding one and a half million hectares.

-The olive grove not only defines our landscape, but our poetry, customs, gastronomy and lifestyles run parallel to the life cycle of this tree that has accompanied us in Andalusia for millennia.
+The olive grove not only defines our landscape, but also our poetry, customs, gastronomy, and ways of life, all of which run parallel to the life cycle of this tree that has accompanied us in Andalusia for millennia.

-The different cultures and civilizations that populated Andalusia (Greeks, Romans, Phoenicians and Carthaginians) discovered the benefits of olive oil and planted olive groves that have survived to the present day.
+The different cultures and civilizations that populated Andalusia (Greeks, Romans, Phoenicians, and Carthaginians) discovered the benefits of olive oil and planted olive groves that have survived to this day.

 The olive grove in Andalusia is also a source of wealth.

-This sector is the best antidote to the abandonment of rural areas and some 250,000 families in more than 300 municipalities depend on it, accounting for 40% of agricultural employment.
-It is a crop that helps to fix the population in the territory and to avoid the exodus to the big cities.
+This sector is the best antidote to the abandonment of rural areas, and about 250,000 families in more than 300 municipalities depend on it, representing 40% of agricultural employment.
+It is a crop that helps to establish the population in the territory and prevent the exodus to large cities.

-After years of research and implementation of the most efficient agricultural techniques, today's olive growing pursues the environmental sustainability of olive production, proving to be an effective weapon to significantly reduce erosion and soil degradation, as well as to stop the loss of biodiversity (birds, ants and herbaceous plants) detected in the olive groves as a whole.
+Today's olive growing, after years of research and implementation of the most efficient agricultural techniques, pursues the environmental sustainability of olive grove production, proving to be an effective weapon to significantly reduce erosion and soil degradation, as well as to stop the loss of biodiversity (birds, ants, and herbaceous plants) detected in all olive groves.

-There are many actions that can have a decisive impact now and in the future, such as the use of residues (stone, olive pomace, leaf and olive prunings) as a source of biomass, a 100% renewable, safe and clean energy alternative through biomass gasification technology, reducing the carbon footprint of the olive oil value chain.
+There are many actions that can have a decisive impact now and in the future, such as the use of waste (stone, olive pomace, leaves, and olive grove pruning) as a source of biomass, a 100% renewable, safe, and clean energy alternative through biomass gasification technology, reducing the carbon footprint of the olive oil value chain.

 Extra Virgin Olive Oil